Chinzillla/VistaSoft-Scripts/README.md

 - Change of User Access Control Disabling EnableLUA
 - Changing Permissions for core folders for Everyone and Full Control
 - Creating inbound and outbound TCP Port rules in order to communicate with the VistaPano 2.0

+### Provecta S-Pan Setup.bat

+Purpose: Similar to the VistaPano 2.0 but curated for the Provecta S-Pan instead

+Redudant work automated:
+- Same as VistaPano 2.0 but different file paths for pano applications

+### Server Setup.bat

+Purpose: Setting up ports and permissions for VistaSoft Server workstations

+Redudant work automated:
+- Same as VistaPano 2.0 but no Pano Applications added to rule